teritorio/clearance/README.md

 cp .env.template .env
 ```

+#### OpenStreetmap users with OAuth
 Set a private random value for the `SECRET_KEY_BASE` key.

 To log into Clearance (to manually validate changes), an OpenStreetMap user is required.
 Register your Clearance instance as an OAuth 2.0 application on https://www.openstreetmap.org/oauth2/applications.

 1. The redirect URL should be `https://[your Clearance backend, could be 127.0.0.1:8000]/users/auth/osm_oauth2/callback`.
 Only "Read user preferences" permission is required.
 2. Fill in the values of `OSM_OAUTH2_ID`, `OSM_OAUTH2_SECRET`, `OSM_OAUTH2_REDIRECT` (your Clearance Frontend, could be `http://127.0.0.1:8000/`) in your `.env` file.

+#### Download from osm-internal.download.geofabrik.de
+This is only required if you plan to use OSM extracts from `osm-internal.download.geofabrik.de`.
+It is not needed for `download.geofabrik.de` or other providers.

+The internal Geofabrik extracts include metadata, while standard Geofabrik extracts do not.

+To use this, you must set the `OSM_GEOFABRIK_USER` and `OSM_GEOFABRIK_PASSWORD` fields in your `.env` file with OSM credentials.
+Note: The password is stored in plain text.

 ### Start
 ```